Resilient Stories

 Embarking on Mindfulness Meditation

-Mindfulness meditation is a powerful practice that can help you stay present in your own mind, achieve mental clarity, and build resiliency over time.
+Mindfulness meditation is a powerful practice that can help you stay present in your mind, achieve mental clarity, and build resiliency over time.
 It is sometimes called transcendental meditation.
 However, what you call it really doesn’t matter.

 Just know that by paying attention to your breath, surroundings, or body movements, you can cultivate a sense of security, self-love, and emotional stability.